SynBioHub/synbiohub2-docs/content/UserDocumentation/RegisteringUpdatingAccount.md

 1. Navigate to SynBioHub's home page.

-2. Click on the **Login or Register** option on the top right hand side of your Screen.
+2. Click on the **Sign In** option on the top right hand side of your Screen.

 3. Enter the following details to complete your registration process: